YechengChu/practice-go-project/README.md

-# Repository for practice project using golang
+# Repository for practice projects using golang